-- B. Reporting year: For the purpose of determining payment rates, the reporting year is the hospital's fiscal year. - C. Cost reporting: At the end of each of its fiscal years, the hospital will provide to the department or its audit agent an itemized list of allowable costs (financial and statistical report) on the New Mexico MAD cost reporting form.
-The cost report must be submitted within five months after the close of the hospital's fiscal year.
-Failure to file a report within the five month limit, unless an extension is granted, will result in any or all of the following: suspensions of MAD payments, suspension of the provider's medicaid number, or a penalty of \$100 per day until such time as the report and other substantiating data is received.
+- B. Reporting year: For the purpose of determining payment rates, the reporting year is the hospital's fiscal year. - Cost reporting: At the end of each of its fiscal years, the hospital will provide to the department or its audit agent an itemized list of allowable costs (financial and statistical report) on the New Mexico MAD cost reporting form.
+The cost report must be submitted within [90 calendar days] five months after the close of the hospital's fiscal year.
+Failure to file a report within the [90 calendar days] five month limit, unless an extension is granted, will result in [suspension of MAD payments, until such time as the report is received.] any or all of the following: suspensions of MAD payments, suspension of the provider's medicaid number, or a penalty of \$100 per day until such time as the report and other substantiating data is received.
 Extensions may be granted based on 42 CFR Part 413.